zwang154/lys_instr/paper/paper.md

 3. Top Layer: Control-System Assembly

   This layer enables flexible assembly of components from the Base and Intermediate Layers into a complete control system, on both the character user interface (CUI) and GUI levels.
 Following the *Mediator* design pattern, it manages connections among abstract devices (and, through the Base Layer, the corresponding real hardware) to enable automatic data flow, and organizes the GUI for user interaction.
 This grants users maximum freedom to construct tailored control systems without managing complex aspects such as inter-device communication or multi-threading.
 Several typical GUI templates are also provided for quick hands-on use.

+Overall, `lys_instr` provides prebuilt support for standard instruments, common workflows, and GUI components, so users generally need to implement only device-specific interfaces for hardware communication for automating their measurement workflows.

 # Example of Constructed GUI